 - We continue to undertake regular monitoring of chloride concentrations throughout the watershed.Partnering for change

 - We think the answers depend on collaboration.
-We've created a Salt Working Group, bringing together experts from the public sector, private sector, non-governmental organizations, legal community and regulators.Research to inform guidelines
+We've created and participate in salt working groups, bringing together experts from the public sector, private sector, non-governmental organizations, legal community, regulators and academics.Research to inform guidelines

 - This winter our researchers will be using a friction tester to track the results of salt application on various surfaces in the watershed.
 The goal is to determine the right amount of salt to achieve safe conditions.
 Our friction tester uses the same technology as airport testers.Parking lot design with winter in mind